eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 ![OUCD](UseCaseDiagram.png)

 Green is everything users can modify.
-Yellow is used for functionalities users can not alter.
+Orange is used for functionalities users can not alter.

 ### 2.3 Technology Stack
 We are using following technology: